Kosenuel/DevOps_CloudEngr-StegHub/17.(Iac)_Automating_Infrastructure_Using_Terraform_2/README.md

    - Improved collaboration workflows
    - Streamlined deployment process

-## 🚀 Next Steps

-   - Plan for disaster recovery
-   - Consider multi-region deployment
-   - Implement CI/CD pipeline
-   - Regular security assessments

 > 💡 **Final Note**: It is important to keep the documentation updated as your infrastructure evolves.
-Regular reviews and updates ensures long-term maintainability and reliability.
+When you review and update your documentation regularly, you can be sure of long-term maintainability and reliability.

 ![Screenshot: Final Infrastructure](./images/final-infra.png)
 *Fig: Complete Infrastructure Overview*